 - Since we opened our virtual firm eight years ago, we have learned a thing or two about how to successfully operate and work remotely.
 It isn’t always easy – especially when it is sprung upon you unexpectedly.
 We have compiled some tips for telecommuting success here.

-- We have established a COVID-19 Committee to ensure that we are meeting employee needs and maintaining clear communication as we work from home and that we ensure a safe and healthy working environment for our eventual return to our office.
-If you have COVID related questions or concerns please direct them to firstname.lastname@example.org.
+- We have established a COVID-19 Committee to ensure a safe and healthy working environment in our office.
+If you have COVID related questions or concerns please direct them to email@example.com.

 - We have purchased our team a one-year subscription to Calm as we believe that prioritizing self-care is so very important as we navigate this crisis.
 To read more about the benefits of meditation check out our Blog; Meditation In The Time of Coronavirus.